interceptors

 return f"Resp(msg={self.msg})"

-In this simpler world, our Chain
+In this simpler world, our Chain object only needs two methods:

 class Chain: